handshake-org/handshake-org.github.io/src/api-docs/source/includes/_wallet_rpc_auctions.md

 }

 ```

-Should you decide to sell a name or change wallets, use this command to transfer your name to another address.
+TRANSFER a name to a new address.
+Note that the output value of the UTXO still

-Once initiated, there is a 48 hour waiting period (enforced by block height) until the owner can redeem the `TRANSFER` output to a `FINALIZE` output.
-This 'finalizes' the transfer to the new address.
+does not change.
+On mainnet, the TRANSFER period lasts two days, after which the

-A TRANSFER can be cancelled using `sendcancel`.
+original owner can FINALIZE the transfer.
+Any time before it is final,

-To help prevent the theft of names, during this 48 hour window, the owner can redeem the `TRANSFER` to a `REVOKE` output.
-This renders the name's output forever unspendable, and puts the name back up for bidding.
-This is intended as a last resort in the case of a stolen key.
+the original owner can still CANCEL or REVOKE the transfer.

 ### Params